dcunited001/dcunited001.github.io/_posts/2016-07-17-diversity-is-americas-strength.md

 But why would I blog about it?
 Because I want people to hear me say this.
 I want to make it *loud and clear*.
 I wouldn't care if everyone on the goddamn planet could hear me.
 In fact, I would want them to.
-I want every single fucking person on the planet to examine my life under a goddamn microscope and verify for themselves: DAVID CONNER IS NOT A FUCKING RACIST YOU FUCKING ASSHOLES.
+I would want every single fucking person on the planet to examine my life under a goddamn microscope and verify for themselves: DAVID CONNER IS NOT A FUCKING RACIST YOU FUCKING ASSHOLES.

 I am not claiming that I am a perfect person.
+Far from it, but I would be willing to be judged after having my entire life sifted through.
-I have made some poor statements, but I have seriously had it with this shit.
+With regard to race, I have made a few poor statements, not driven by negativity, but by carelessness.
+However, I have seriously had it with this shit where I'm falsely labelled, yet never given the chance to respond.
 There's no one left to stand up for me and I am tired of being held up as an example of what is truly my antithesis.
 And it's not just being labelled as racist.
 It extends to other things as well.

-And it is infuriating that I find myself socially isolated and everyone else tells my story for me.
+And it is infuriating that I find myself socially isolated, while everyone else tells my story for me.
 The world doesn't really hear what I have to say and I never actually get the chance to make a first impression because someone has already gone ahead of me to sling the